SyberiaK/csxhair/README.md

 [![Python supported versions]][pypi]
 [![License]](./LICENSE)

-CSXhair is a simple package for decoding/encoding CS:GO (and CS2!) crosshairs using share codes.
+CSXhair is a simple package for decoding/encoding CS:GO (and CS2!) crosshairs using game share codes. \
+All share codes are fully compatible with CS:GO/CS2.

 ```python
 from csxhair import Crosshair